List of the 10 largest companies in Switzerland

 Included information in this list

-- Segmentation by industry and field of activity
+- Segmentation by sector & field of activity

 Any questions?
 Get in touch!